-R-Values of Shutters: Comparing Energy Efficiency of Window Coverings06/13/2017Dennis Rooney We’re big talkers when it comes to energy efficiency in window treatments.
+R-Values of Shutters: Comparing Energy Efficiency of Window Coverings06/13/2017Dennis Rooney We talk a big talk when it comes to energy efficiency in window treatments.
 That’s because we’ve got proof for our claims.
-With the help of some objective research, we can directly compare the energy efficiency of the most often-chosen window coverings in New York City, from blinds to shades to shutters.What’s An R-Value And Why Does It Matter For Window Coverings?Everything in your house that contributes to insulation, from the walls to your window treatments, has an R-value.
-That value lets you know how good it is at preventing heat from going through it.
+With the help of some objective research, we can directly compare the energy efficiency of the most often-chosen window coverings in New York City, from blinds to shades to shutters.What’s An R-Value And Why Does It Matter For Window Coverings?Everything in your home that contributes to insulation, from the walls to your window treatments, has an R-value.
+That value lets you know how good it is at preventing thermal energy from going through it.
 A higher r-value corresponds to a better insulator.
-Why does the R-value of a window covering matter?
+So what difference can the r-value of a window covering make?
 Well, a better insulator makes it easier to keep your home at a comfortable temperature.
 No matter if you want to keep in the heat during the winter or keep the heat out in summer, great insulation is a requirement.
-That’s even more crucial for your windows, as they’re one of the most common culprits in heat loss throughout the whole house.Comparing R-values & Energy Efficiency Of Window TreatmentsEvery window treatment is not made equal, at least not in energy efficiency.
-Though there can be some variation based on the material and thickness between different companies and makes, below is what you’re likely to find when comparing window treatments.Window CoveringTypical R-ValueWindow alone0.75-1Blinds1.5-2Pleated shades2.5Drapes2-3Wood Shutters3-4Honeycomb shades4.5Polywood plantation shutters>6R-values from Energy.gov and HouseLogic.A quick study of the chart tells you a number of things.
+That’s even more crucial for your windows, as they’re one of the most common culprits in heat loss throughout the whole house.Comparing R-values & Energy Efficiency Of Window TreatmentsEvery window treatment is not made equal, at least not when it comes to energy efficiency.
+Though there can be some variation based on the material and thickness between different companies and makes, below is what you’re likely to find when comparing window treatments.Window CoveringTypical R-ValueWindow alone0.75-1Blinds1.5-2Pleated shades2.5Drapes2-3Wood Shutters3-4Honeycomb shades4.5Polywood plantation shutters>6R-values from HouseLogic & Energy.gov.A quick study of the chart tells you a number of things.
 Perhaps the first thing you notice is the fact that a few certain window treatments offer almost no benefit at all (we’re talking about you, blinds), while others are energy-efficient beasts.
 That difference in R-value could make for a difference of several degrees – that’s the difference in whether or not you crank up your air conditioning.The second is that what the window treatment is made out of makes a big difference.
-Honeycomb shades, designed with multiple engineered layers designed to trap heat, are able to stop heat flow much more effectively than pleated shades.
+Honeycomb shades, designed with multiple engineered layers designed to trap heat, can stop heat flow much more effectively than pleated shades.
 Likewise, Polywood® plantation shutters, built from a solid-body faux wood polymer, can block heat a heap better than wood shutters.
 Natural wood can be permeable, with natural knots and gaps that let heat move easily.
 Polywood shutters, fit with custom weatherstripping, build a solid seal on your window when shut, giving them that best in class r-value of 6 and up.Up Your Home’s R-valueThe science doesn’t lie.
 Your window coverings play a big role in how comfortable your home can be.
 Think your home could be a little more comfortable?
 We can help.
 Talk to the team at Sunburst Shutters New York by calling 631-246-3930, or use our free consultation request form below.